airtai/fastagency/docs/docs/en/getting-started/index.md

         code my_fastagency_app
         ```

-    6. Once the project is openned, you will get the following option to reopen it in a devcontainer:
+    6. Once the project is opened, you will get the following option to reopen it in a devcontainer:

         <img src="./images/reopen-in-container.png" width="600" class="center">